manhofer/Line3Dpp/README.md

 ## 2. Executable use

 If you are using one of the supported SfM pipelines, you can simply use one of the provided executables to generate a line-based 3D model with the SfM output.
-Since all these pipelines work slightly differently and have non-standardized output formats, the call of the executables varies as well.
+Since all these pipelines work slightly different, and have non-standardized output formats, the call of the executables varies as well.

 ### VisualSfM